-This Cuban food post is from Claudia Tavani at My Adventures Across the World.
+This Cuban food post was originally written by Claudia at My Adventures Across the World.
+I’ve added some additional detail based on spending the last 6 months in Havana.

 Similar to the Mexican tamales, but in Cuba the meat is actually mixed with the dough and not used as a filling.